abbbi/virtnbdbackup/README.md

 ## Vagrant

-You can also use the [vagrant scripts](vagrant/) to build the packages.
+You can also use existing [vagrant scripts](vagrant/) to build the packages.

 ## Docker images